How to find a Reputable Breeder

 - Puppies and kittens must be vaccinated, wormed, microchipped, vet checked, with information and documentation provided to the buyer.

-- Breeders should ensure that cats and dogs not destined for responsible planned breeding are desexed prior to sale.
+- Breeders should ensure that there are arrangements for the desexing of cats and dogs not destined for responsible planned breeding.
 The age to desex kittens and puppies can be dependent on factors such as breed, size, health issues or other factors.
 Breeders sometimes organise a contractual agreement with new owners that ensures they will desex at the appropriate time.

 Looking for a Purebred puppy?